NiveditaRamesh/automating-aws-with-python/README.md

 # automating-aws-with-python
-Repository for project of automating AWS with pythong
+Repository for Acloud guru project of automating AWS with pythong